Chetan-Sagathiya/predicting-share-price-using-stacked-LSTM/README.md

 # predicting-share-price-using-stacked-LSTM
-Used Stacked LSTM For Predicting Share Price Of Google.
+Used Stacked LSTM For Predicting Share Price Of Tesla.